 That said, the act requires that the tenant meets certain requirements.
 The tenant must:

-But even with all those conditions met, the lease doesn’t end immediately.
+But even with all those conditions met, the lease or rental agreement doesn’t end immediately.
 The earliest the lease can end is 30 days after the commencement of the next rent period.

 The state of Florida defines a servicemember as a member belonging to any of the following:

-As a landlord, you have a responsibility to ensure your property is habitable.
-At the very least, a habitable property has adequate heating, is free from infestation, is structurally sound, and has running water.
+As a landlord, you have a responsibility to ensure your rental property is habitable under federal and Florida law.
+At the very least, habitable housing must have adequate heating, is free from infestation, is structurally sound, and has running water.

-If you fail to meet those standards, your tenant could be considered to be “constructively evicted.”
-Resultantly, having failed to meet your obligations, your tenants would have cause to break their lease.
+If the property violates Florida health and safety standards, your tenant could be considered to be “constructively evicted.”
+Resultantly, if a landlord fails to meet their obligations, their tenants would have cause to break their lease.

-Your tenant can accuse you of harassment if you create conditions that they feel are meant to encourage them to move out.
+A landlords tenant can accuse them of harassment if they create conditions that they feel are meant to encourage them to move out.
 The following are examples of behaviors you’ll need to avoid:

-If you do any of these things, especially repeatedly, you may have a lawsuit to answer.
-Landlord harassment is a criminal offense that can lead to court action and even imprisonment.
+If a landlord does any of these things, especially repeatedly, they may have a lawsuit to answer ti.
+Harassment is a criminal offense that can lead to court action and even imprisonment.

 This is another form of landlord harassment.
-While you have a right of entry, that right must be balanced against your tenant’s right to peace and quiet.
-In Florida, tenants have a right to a proper notice before a landlord enters.
+While landlords have a right of entry, that right must be balanced against their tenant’s right to peace and quiet.
+Under Florida laws, tenants have a right to a proper notice before a landlord enters.

-Unless otherwise agreed upon, you must provide your tenant with a 12 hours notice.
-The only exception to this is in case of an emergency, if you believe your tenant has abandoned their premises, or if the tenant unreasonably withholds consent.
+Unless otherwise agreed upon, a landlord must provide their tenant with a 12 hours notice.
+The only exception to this is in case of an emergency, if a landlord believes their tenant has abandoned their premises, or if the tenant unreasonably withholds consent.

 Common reasons for landlord entry in Florida are as follows:

-Your Florida tenant can also break their lease if you violate the terms of the agreement.
+A Florida tenant can also break their lease if the landlord violates the terms of the lease agreement.
 A good example of a lease violation is illegally raising rent in a fixed-term lease.
-Usually, unless the lease allows for such a change, you must wait until the lease ends to make any changes to it.
+Usually, unless the lease allows for such a change to rent rates, a landlord must wait until the lease ends to make any changes to it.

 Some reasons for breaking a lease don’t offer protection against penalties.
 Such reasons are as follows:

 Florida landlords aren’t required to mitigate damages.
-As such, you can leave the unit empty for the remainder of the lease, then hold your tenant liable for all the unpaid rent.
+As such, a landlord can leave the unit empty for the remainder of the lease, then hold their tenant liable for all the unpaid rent.

-If you would like help managing your rentals contact the experts at Suncastle Properties today!
+If you're a self-managing landlord and would like help managing your rentals contact the experts at Suncastle Properties today!

 Disclaimer: This blog isn’t a substitute for professional legal advice from a qualified attorney.
 Also, laws change, and this post may not be updated at the time you read it.
 Please get in touch with a licensed attorney if you have questions or need legal assistance.